Amaal Mallik: Career

 Mallik began his career journey at a young age.
 After completing his 10th grade, he immediately went on to assist music composer and background scorer Amar Mohile for the soundtrack of Sarkar (2005) and Shootout at Lokhandwala (2007) at the age of 15, later moving on to producing and arranging music for his father in films like Sohail Khan's Kisaan (2009), for which he collaborated on a remix track of "Mere Desh Ki Dharti" with pop singer, Daler Mehndi.

 From 2008 to 2011 Malik produced background scores for Sandeep Chowta and Salim–Sulaiman for films like Rowdy Rathore, R...
 Rajkumar, Saheb, Biwi Aur Gangster Returns, Heroine, Youngistaan, Ab Tak Chhappan 2, and Phata Poster Nikla Hero.
 His first outing as a solo background scorer was for Saina, a biopic on the life of ace badminton player Saina Nehwal.

 In 2014, he debuted as a music composer.
 He composed three songs for Salman Khan's film Jai Ho and a song for Khoobsurat.

-In 2015, he composed 2 songs for Roy.
-The song "Sooraj Dooba Hain", sung by Arijit Singh and Aditi Singh Sharma, was the biggest hit of 2015 and earned him a Filmfare Award for Best Music Director along with Ankit Tiwari and Meet Bros.
-For that song Singh won Filmfare Award for Best Male Playback Singer.
-Then he composed three songs for Ek Paheli Leela, two of which he composed with Uzair Jaswal, and one he composed alone.
-He composed a song with Badshah for the film All Is Well.
-He also composed a song for Hate Story 3 and two songs for Calendar Girls.
-He composed four songs for Hero, and sang "O Khuda" with Palak Muchhal.
-In 2015, he composed four singles including "Main Rahoon Ya Na Rahoon".

-In 2016, he composed a song for Mastizaade, two songs for Airlift (Soch Na Sake & Tu Bhoola Jise), three songs for Sanam Re (Hua Hain Aaj Pehli Baar, Gazab Ka Hai Yeh Din, Kya Tujhe Ab Ye Dil Bataye), one song for Baaghi, and two songs for Kapoor & Sons, including "Kar Gayi Chull", which he composed with Badshah.
-He also composed a song for Do Lafzon Ki Kahani, three songs for Azhar, a song for Sarbjit, a song for Baar Baar Dekho, and a song for Force 2.
-He was the main composer of M.S.
-Dhoni: The Untold Story.
-He composed the Hindi, Tamil and Telugu soundtrack of the film.
-He composed eight songs for the Hindi soundtrack of this film, and Rochak Kohli joined as a guest composer by composing a song for the Hindi soundtrack.
-In 2016, he composed a single which was sung by Shaan.
-In 2016, he earned two nominations for Filmfare Award for Best Music Director for Kapoor & Sons along with Badshah, Tanishk Bagchi, Arko Pravo Mukherjee, Benny Dayal and Nucleya; and for Baaghi along with Meet Bros, Ankit Tiwari and Manj Musik.